Fill your College Details

 • The root is the OR operator.

-• The right child is the operand C.
+• The right child is operand C.

 3. Relational Expressions

-Relational expressions compare two values and are commonly used in conditional statements.
-These expressions use relational operators such as =, >, <, >=, <=, and !=.
+Relational expressions compare two values and are used commonly in conditional expressions based upon relational operators—comparative expressions—like: =, >, <, >=, <=, and !=.

 Expression Tree for A > B AND C < D: